Rajat-Sri/Capstone-3-Cardiovascular-Risk-Prediction/README.md

 ## Feature Engineering:
 For feature engineering, we used correlation coefficient analysis to select the most important features.
 We found that variables like smoking and cigarettes per day were highly correlated, so we removed smoking as it could be derived from the cigarettes per day variable.
 We also created a new variable called "hypertension" to address the high correlation between systolic and diastolic blood pressure.
 Additionally, we removed irrelevant or highly correlated features from the dataset.

-## Handling Imbalanced Data,Data Scaling and Data Splitting:
+## Handling Imbalanced Data, Data Scaling, and Data Splitting:
 To address the imbalance in the dataset, where only around 15% of patients had coronary heart disease, we used oversampling techniques like SMOTE (Synthetic Minority Oversampling Technique) to create synthetic data points for the minority class.
 We also used the Standard Scaler method to scale the data, ensuring that all features had a mean close to 0 and a standard deviation of approximately 1.
-And finally we splitted the data into a training set (80%) and a testing set (20%) to evaluate the performance of our models.
+And finally, we split the data into a training set (80%) and a testing set (20%) to evaluate the performance of our models.

 ## Model Implementation:
 We experimented with different machine learning algorithms to build our predictive models.
 This included algorithms such as Logistic Regression, Random Forest, and XG Boost Classification.
 These models were trained on the training data and used to make predictions on the testing data.